 Any large energy project brings potential to harm the wildlife and wild places the Sierra Club has worked to protect for more than a century.
 That's why we are working hard to ensure that the large clean energy projects we desperately need are built in the best possible way—ensuring minimal damage to wildlife such as desert tortoises and golden eagles.
 The Sierra Club has worked closely with wildlife agencies and responsible developers to reconfigure energy projects and identify solutions to wildlife conflicts, and we will continue to do so.

-Projects that are “Smart from the Start” are built on land that is already developed or disturbed—near roads and transmission lines, on degraded farmland, or similar lands.
+Projects that are “Smart from the Start” are located in the built environment or on land with low habitat value, near roads and transmission lines, on low-quality farmland, or other previously disturbed lands.
 They're designed to minimize conflict with sensitive plants and animals.